 - Obsessive- compulsive personality disorder

-An individual who is diagnosed with one or more mental health disorders, coupled with one or more substance abuse disorders is known to have a co-occurring disorder.
-Formerly referred to as dual diagnosis, co-occurring disorders are known to affect approximately 8 million individuals in the United States.
-Individuals with co-occurring disorders are more likely to have impairments in daily functioning and within their relationships and work life compared to individuals with either a mental health or a substance abuse disorder alone.
+An individual who is diagnosed with one or more mental health disorders, coupled with one or more substance abuse disorders, is known to have co-occurring disorders.
+Formerly referred to as dual diagnosis, co-occurring disorders affect approximately 8 million individuals in the United States.
+Individuals with co-occurring disorders are more likely to have impairments in daily functioning, and within their relationships and work life.
 Having two disorders also increases the likelihood of relapse in these individuals.
-Treatment for co-occurring consists of treating both disorders simultaneously so one disorder does not linger and cause the individual to relapse.
+Both disorders must be treated simultaneously, so one disorder does not linger and cause the individual to relapse.

 Mental Health Treatment

-- Identify and manage underlying issues that trigger cutting
+- Identifying and managing underlying issues that trigger harmful behavior

-- Learn how to regulate and cope with unhealthy emotions
+- Learning how to regulate and cope with unhealthy emotions

-- Learn how to improve self-image and self-esteem
+- Learning how to improve self-image and self-esteem

-- Develop skills to improve relationships and social skills
+- Developing skills to improve relationships and social skills

-The following are psychotherapy approaches that are used to treat mental health disorders:
+The following psychotherapy approaches are used to treat mental health disorders:

-- Cognitive-behavioral therapy (CBT): Identifies the negative thoughts, feelings and distorted emotions associated with depression and uses behavioral techniques to transform these negative thoughts into positive outlooks and positive actions.
-Behavioral techniques include self-control therapy, problem solving and social skill training.
+- Cognitive-behavioral therapy (CBT): Identifies the negative thoughts, feelings, and distorted emotions associated with depression and anxiety, and uses behavioral techniques to transform these negative thought patterns into positive outlooks and positive actions.
+Behavioral techniques include self-control therapy, problem solving, and social skills training.

 - Interpersonal Therapy (IPT): Works to recognize the inner conflicts within oneself.
 Identifies conflict within personal relationships and inner feelings associated with self-esteem.
-Techniques that involve building relationships, learning coping mechanisms, and developing conflict resolution skills can help diminish these triggers and form positive insight in future conflicts.
+Building relationships, learning coping mechanisms, and developing conflict resolution skills can help diminish these triggers and form positive behavior patterns in future conflicts.

-- Eye movement desensitization (EMD: An eight-phase treatment technique that includes brief, interrupted exposures to the traumatic event, eye movement tracking, and recall of feelings and emotions associated with the traumatic event.
-The therapist determines which traumatic memory to trigger first and asks the individual to hold this specific memory and associated symptoms in their mind and use their eyes to then track the therapist’s hand as it moves horizontally back and forth across the individual’s field of vision.
+- Eye movement desensitization (EMDR): An eight-phase treatment technique that includes brief, interrupted exposures to the traumatic event, and recalling the feelings and emotions associated with the traumatic event.
+The therapist determines which traumatic memory to trigger first and asks the individual to hold this specific memory and associated symptoms in their mind.
+Bilateral (left and right side) visual, auditory, or tactile stimuli are used to desensitize the intensity of the traumatic feelings.